davidebelcastro-sig/VoiceRe-id/README.md

 Voice re-identification (voice re-id) is a specialized application designed for recognizing individuals based on their voice patterns.

+## REPORT

+For a complete explanation of the project and to view the obtained results, please refer to the project report.

 ## System Structure

 The project is organized into two main directories: **LINUX** and **WINDOWS**.